Friend-LGA/LGSideMenuController/README.md

 ## With Carthage

 Carthage is a lightweight dependency manager for Swift and Objective-C. It leverages CocoaTouch modules and is less invasive than CocoaPods.
-To install with carthage, follow the instruction on [Carthage](https://github.com/Carthage/Carthage/).
+To install with carthage, follow instructions on [Carthage](https://github.com/Carthage/Carthage/).

 ### Cartfile